-    Ancient widsom, through the Sun Dance, "shows that there is no true end to life, but a cycle of symbolic and true deaths and rebirths.
+Ancient wisdom, through the Sun Dance, “shows that there is no true end to life, but a cycle of symbolic and true deaths and rebirths.
 All of nature is intertwined and dependent on one another.
 This gives an equal ground to everything on the Earth.”
 Once the dancers complete their ritual, they are put down on beds of sage to rest where they share their visions of songs, prayers, dance steps, and even future prophecies.
-The outcome of the Sun Dance is unique to each individual brave enough to endure the journey, the end result being a reciprocity and rebirth between the people and the earth.
+The outcome of the Sun Dance is unique to each individual brave enough to endure the journey, the end result being reciprocity and rebirth between the people and the earth.

 The fire ceremony is at the core of many shamanic traditions.
-This ritual is most often performed at full moon or at new moon when the veils between the realms of ordinary and spirit are the thinnest.
+This ritual is most often performed at full moon or a new moon when the veils between the realms of ordinary and spirit are the thinnest.
 Fire is known as the most rapid form of healing and transformation.

 The symbolic essence of the fire ceremony is to release old ways of being, to let go of old stories and drama, and through this comes the rebirth, the transformation and the renewal.

 According to Dr. Alberto Villoldo, “through fire ceremony, you honor your lessons and old belief structures by placing them in the fire and turning them over to Spirit.
 By releasing these old patterns and beliefs into the fire, you heal deeply at the level of the soul without having to experience them at the literal and physical levels.
-In the past, when fire ceremony was taught, it was only done with a teacher for years and years before doing it alone.
-Now, shaman’s say that the earth and our civilization are in such great peril that fire ceremony should be held by anyone who is willing to step in."
+In the past, when a fire ceremony was taught, it was only done with a teacher for years and years before doing it alone.
+Now, shamans say that the earth and our civilization are in such great peril that fire ceremony should be held by anyone who is willing to step in.”